johnnyowayed/NFCWallet/README.md

 ## Installation

 1. Clone this repository
-2. Open `CardWallet.xcodeproj` in Xcode
+2. Open `NFCWallet.xcodeproj` in Xcode
 3. Select your target device (must have NFC capabilities)
 4. Build and run the app